biru-ka2/Crypto/README.md

 # Turning Vision Into Design, And Then Bringing It To Life With Code.

-## React Website Build  Crypto Screener App with Tailwind CSS
+## React Website Build Crypto desktop web App with Tailwind CSS
 ## This project demonstrates my ability to:
 - Implement designs accurately.
 - Showcase proficiency in Next.js.